multitudes/oldmultitudes.github.io/_posts/2019-04-09-Hundred days of Swift.markdown

 #### [Day 19](https://www.hackingwithswift.com/100/19)
 > Saint Augustine said “the world is a book, and those who do not travel read only a page.”

-- pixels and points - retina screens - file@2x.png  file@3x.png
+- pixels and points - retina screens -axample of images for different displays: file@2x.png and file@3x.png
 - `button1.setImage(UIImage(named: countries[1]), for: .normal) `
 - UIButton and CALayer - CGColor:  `button1.layer.borderColor = UIColor.lightGray.cgColor`